 - Dismount Team Leader

-I met some fantastic leaders and friends, while stationed at Fort Hood.
-I still communicate with two of my friends so it is pretty safe to say, we are friends for life.
+While stationed at Fort Hood, I met some fantastic leaders and friends.
+I still communicate with two friends, so it is safe to say we are friends for life.

 Second Duty Station: